ebukaoguchi/Proverif-Automatic-Security-Verification/README.md

 • opam install proverif
 • opam depext proverif

+After installation
+Open the Cygwin64 Terminal,
+cd proverif2.04
+./proverif IOT_auth_2.pv to run your proverif script.
+Make sure the script is in a directory where Proverif can see it.

 This project outlines 3 parts protocol design namely,
 1. Mutual authentication between the IoT and the server.
 2. Mutual authentication between the smartphone user and the server.